ucphhpc/migrid-user-docs/docs/sections/erda/networkdrive/index.rst

 ⏩️ :doc:`WebDAVS </sections/erda/networkdrive/webdavs/index>`
-   WebDAVS is the simpler option, and is an abbreviation for Web-based Distributed Authoring and Versioning.
-   We add an "S" for secure, as it all runs on a secure connection.
+   WebDAVS is a popular protocol to access remote storage using extensions to the HTTP protocol and is the simpler option.

 ⏩️ :doc:`SSHFS with SFTP </sections/erda/networkdrive/sshfs/index>`
-   SSHFS is an abbreviation for Secure Shell File System and is the client that connects an SFTP service as a network drive on your computer.
-   SFTP is an abbreviation for Secure File Transfer Protocol.
+   SSHFS with SFTP is another popular option to access remote storage that uses the SSH File Transfer Protocol, and is the more robust, but more complex option.

 .. toctree::
    :maxdepth: 3
    :hidden:

    WebDAVS </sections/erda/networkdrive/webdavs/index>
-   SSHFS </sections/erda/networkdrive/sshfs/index>
+   SSHFS with SFTP </sections/erda/networkdrive/sshfs/index>